BNP case spurs calls for whistleblower incentives in banking

 The proposal noted that “sanctions against employers who retaliate against whistleblowers are currently quite limited in New York.”

-A Federal Reserve spokesman said there had been no specific public discussion by any board members of a whistleblowing programme, and he declined to speculate on any future plans.
+A Federal Reserve spokesman said there had been no specific public discussion by any board members of a whistleblowing program, and he declined to speculate on any future plans.

 BNP, BARCLAYS AND WHISTLEBLOWERS